 Step 8: Select if your strategy is Long or Short.

-Step 9: Define the technical conditions for the Entry & Exit positions of your strategy.
+Step 9: Define the technical conditions for the Entry and exit positions of your strategy.

 #1 Entry Position: Define your custom technical conditions for the entry position i.e. when to buy using the same visual editor as the Multi-Factor Alerts.